 This group provides prayer and support for women whose children have been arrested and are incarcerated or on probation.
 Contact Susan Earle for more information.

 If you or someone you know has recently lost a loved one and needs help in navigating the grieving process, come to The Harbor’s Grief Share recovery group.
 There you will find help and healing.
-We will meet on Sunday afternoons at 3:00 PM in the Small Blast Room, starting January 17th.
-Together we will work through a 13-week program, ending in April.
+Our next group will meet at a time to be determined in the fall.
+Together we will work through a 13-week program.
 If you would like to attend, please email David Miller to RSVP.

 For Single Moms of Young Children

 The Embrace Life program equips single new moms to flourish in their relationship with God and not only survive in life but THRIVE!
 These brave moms will learn spiritual and practical ways to help navigate their way through life while using the Holy Spirit as their compass.
 They will gain support, encouragement, and guidance, all while making lasting friendships.
 If you would like to join Embrace Life at The Harbor, please fill out this short application.
-We will meet virtually on Wednesdays, from 7:30-9:00 PM, via Zoom, starting February 3, 2021, through April 14, 2021.
+We will meet in the fall (TBD), on Wednesdays, from 7:30-9:00 PM.
 Email Mindy Robertson with any questions you may have.

 JOURNEY OF RECOVERY ADDICTION